 Romans and Greeks used oil to clean skin; the Romance language words for "soap" (cf. Italian sapone, French savon, Spanish jabon) are from Late Latin sapo "pomade for coloring the hair" (first mentioned in Pliny), which is a Germanic loan-word, as is Finnish saippua.
 The meaning "flattery" is recorded from 1853.

 1580s, from soap (n.).
 Related: Soaped; soaping.

-A cleansing agent made from a mixture of the sodium salts of various fatty acids of natural oils and fats.
+- A cleansing agent that is made from a mixture of the sodium salts of various fatty acids of natural oils and fats.

 - A metallic salt of a fatty acid, as of aluminum or iron.